 The Railway attempted to have the lawsuits dismissed, arguing that for the purposes of these lawsuits, Montana did not have personal jurisdiction over the Railway.
 The Montana state court denied the Railway's motion to dismiss, and the Railway appealed.
 In an 8-1 decision, however, the United States Supreme Court overturned the Montana court, holding that the Railway and the lawsuit did not have enough connection to the state of Montana for the Montana state court system to have personal jurisdiction over the Railway.

-The United States Supreme Court's BNSF Railway case is a reminder of the importance of personal jurisdiction in our state court systems.
-If your company is sued in an out-of-state court system, it is important to first ask if it is proper for your company to be sued there.
-This does not mean the lawsuit itself is improper, because it could well be brought in another state (where your company is incorporated, headquartered, or where the injury or dispute giving rise to the lawsuit occurred).
+The United States Supreme Court's BNSF Railway and Bristol-Myers Squibb cases are reminders of the importance of personal jurisdiction in our state court systems.
+If your company is sued in an out-of-state court system, it is important first to ask if it is proper for your company to be sued there.
+This does not mean the lawsuit itself is improper because it could well be brought in another state (where your company is incorporated, headquartered, or where the injury or dispute giving rise to the lawsuit occurred).

-But, your company should not be forced to defend itself in an out-of-state court system if there is not a sufficient connection to that state.
-Dismissal on the basis of personal jurisdiction can prevent your company from having to pay the sometimes substantial costs of distant litigation as well as the risk of being sued in a state where the laws and traditional jury inclinations may not be favorable to your company or its type of business.
+But, your company should not be forced to defend itself in an out-of-state court system if there is no sufficient connection to that state.
+Dismissal on the basis of personal jurisdiction can prevent your company from having to pay the sometimes substantial costs of distant litigation, as well as the risk of being sued in a state where the laws and traditional jury inclinations may not be favorable to your company or its type of business.